Get Practical Leadership Tips and Insights

 Leaders Ask

 Leaders expect their team to show up and do a great job.
 That’s normal.
 What leaders often forget to do is ask.
 When the leader is vague, the mission stalls.
 Leadership requires vulnerability and risk.
 When you ask, you must know where you want to go and brace yourself with the reality that some will choose to opt-out.
 Good leaders ask great questions. -John Maxwell Paycheck or no paycheck, team members need to be asked.
 The proposition requires a response.
 They must make a conscious and deliberate decision.
 This alone is progress.
 Successful leaders of non-profit organizations are well aware of the ASK principle.
 If they don’t ask, the mission fails.
-If they don’t ask donors to sacrifice for the cause, the funding will not come.
+When they don’t ask donors to sacrifice for the cause, the funding will not come.
 If the leader does not ask for volunteers, the mission cannot advance.
 Leaders of nonprofits hear “no” much more than they hear “yes”.
-But
+But it’s

 Read More »